Nebraska Laws and Incentives

 Ethanol and Biodiesel Tax Exemption

-Motor fuels sold to an ethanol or biodiesel production facility and motor fuels manufactured at and sold from an ethanol or biodiesel facility are exempt from certain motor fuel tax laws the Motor Fuels Division of the Nebraska Department of Revenue enforces.
+Motor fuels sold to an ethanol or biodiesel production facility and motor fuels manufactured at and sold from an ethanol or biodiesel facility are exempt from certain motor fuel tax laws enforced by the Motor Fuels Division of the Nebraska Department of Revenue.
 (Reference Nebraska Revised Statutes 66-489 and 66-496)

 Idle Reduction Weight Exemption

-The maximum gross weight limit and axle weight limit for any vehicle or combination of vehicles equipped with idle reduction technology may exceed the state's gross weight limit by up to 400 pounds per vehicle to compensate for the additional weight of the idle reduction technology.
-(Reference Nebraska Revised Statutes 60-6,294)
+The maximum gross weight limit and axle weight limit for any vehicle or combination of vehicles equipped with idle reduction technology may exceed the state's gross weight limit by up to 550 pounds per vehicle to compensate for the additional weight of the idle reduction technology.
+(Reference Legislative Bill 909, 2018, and Nebraska Revised Statutes 60-6,294)

 Compressed Natural Gas (CNG) Vehicle Incentives - Metropolitan Utilities District (MUD)